 To attain the PA-C designation, a candidate must be a graduate of an accredited PA training Program and successfully pass the Physician Assistant National Certifying Exam (PANCE).
 PANCE is a multiple-choice test that assesses medical and surgical knowledge.
-For the most up-to-date information on certification and recertification and exam/application windows, check the web site (http://www.nccpa.net/).
+For the most up-to-date information on certification and recertification and exam/application windows, check the web site Home - NCCPA.